 Instructions

-- Place pork loins in bottom of crockpot.
+- Place pork tenderloins in bottom of slow cooker.
 Add onions and bay leaf.

 - Cover & cook on low for about 6 hours.

-- Remove pork from crockpot and shred or break into thick chunks.
+- Remove pork from slow cooker and shred or break into thick chunks.

 - Reserve sauce and serve on side.

-- Serve over cilantro lime rice, spooning sauce over both, black beans and plantains.
+- Serve over rice, spooning sauce over both, accompanied by black beans and plantains.

-This post has been updated and was first published on August 28, 2016.
+This post has been updated with more helpful information and important tips.
+It was first published on August 28, 2016.